 Policy

-Employees who suffer disability arising out of and in the course of their employment will receive leave or compensation if applicable and in accordance with the provisions of the Illinois Workers' Compensation and Occupational Diseases Acts.
+Employees who suffer an injury/illness arising out of and in the course of their employment will receive compensation if applicable and in accordance with the provisions of the Illinois Workers' Compensation and Occupational Diseases Acts.
 Compensation includes payment of medical bills and semi-monthly "paychecks" to replace lost earnings.

 Procedures

-An employee injured at work must notify the supervisor and call the State of Illinois Workers Compensation Administrator at 855-495-1554 to report the injury and initiate the claim.
+An employee injured at work must notify their supervisor and call the State of Illinois Workers' Compensation Third-Party Administrator (TPA) to report the injury and initiate the claim.
 If the injury is of a serious nature, the employee should seek medical attention immediately before informing the supervisor or making a call.
-The Student Health Service may be used for minor injuries.
 If the attending physician determines the employee is unable to return to work that day, the employee will receive regular pay for the remainder of the day of injury.
+The employee should call the Workers' Compensation Coordinator (WCC) in Environmental Health and Safety to provide notification that they are seeking treatment and to obtain the toll-free number for the TPA.

 When an employee has a work-related accident or injury, he or she must notify his or her supervisor and complete reports within 24 hours of the accident.
-The following five reports must be completed:
+The following five reports must be completed as applicable:

 - 1. Worker's Compensation Employee's Notice of Injury